fishcu/sgs-shader/README.md

 This would give me all other effects like blooming, shadow masks, etc., for free!

 # Goals
-The purpose of this shader is to render painterly, high-resolution scanlines, as if drawn with a brush.
+The purpose of this shader is to render painterly, high-resolution scanlines, as if drawn with a perfectly uniform airbrush.

 ![](assets/scanlines.png?raw=true " ")